cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

       eval $(terraform output --raw cbci_controller_c_windows_node_build)
       ```

-      It triggers `windows-build-nodes` pipeline from `team-c-ha` controller.
+      It triggers the `windows-build-nodes` Pipeline from the `team-c-ha` controller.

       Note that the first build for a new Windows image container can take up to 10 minutes to run; subsequent builds should take seconds to run.
 This behavior can be improved as explained in the section [Architecture](#architecture).